mkeller3/django_celery_redis/README.md

 # Django Celery Redis Demo

-This project was create to showcase how to use celery with Django/DRF to have api endpoints that allow a user to kick off long running tasks and view the results of those task when they are done.
+This project was created to showcase how to use celery with Django/DRF.
+The project has api endpoints that allows a user to kick off long running tasks and view the results of those task when they are done.

 ## Install Instructions
 1. Run `docker run -d -p 6379:6379 redis`